vincentwoo/blog/_posts/2013-03-08-above-and-beyond-the-affirm-job-puzzle.md

   moving (+3, +5), for instance, you move first to (+3, +3) in three moves, and then to (+3, +5) in another two for a total distance of five.
 The same is true of (-3, -5), with reversed directions.
-* If they do not share a sign, merely add both of their asbolute values together.
+* If they do not share a sign, merely add both of their absolute values together.
 For instance, moving (+2, -6) takes eight moves, because you have to move +2 in the X direction and -6 in the Y. Moving along the Z axis cannot aid you here.